Bringing Memory Safety to the Linux Kernel

 Phase 4: Domination

 Complete transition to ALGOL-FOR-LINUX.
-Begin work on ALGOL68-FOR-USERSPACE to create the ultimate computing environment.
+Begin work on COBOL-FOR-USERSPACE to create the ultimate secure computing environment.

 Join the Revolution

-Ready to embrace the future?
+Ready to embrace the future by returning to the past?
 Join our growing community of ALGOL enthusiasts who believe that memory safety was perfected decades ago.

-No prior ALGOL experience is necessary, just a willingness to learn a simple language.
+No prior ALGOL experience is necessary—just a willingness to learn a language that hasn't been actively used since the moon landing.

 Join the Movement